 The village of Rougon, perched on its rocky outcrop, was the place where Isidore Blanc taught at the beginning of the 20th century.

 “The manager of the Gorges” as he liked to call himself.
 A teacher in Rougon in the 1900s, this man was one of the first explorers of the Gorges.
-Martel having heard of him, invited him to go and see to organize the famous expedition of 1905 which traversed all of the Gorges.
-Later, he was appointed official delegate of the Touring Club of France and participated very actively in the tourist development of the Verdon.
+Martel having heard of him, invited him to go and see to organize the famous 1905 expedition which crossed the whole of the Gorges.
+Later, he was appointed official delegate of the Touring Club de France and participated very actively in the tourism development of the Verdon.
 For example, we owe him the first arrangements such as that of point Sublime as we still know it today.
 He also worked a lot at the opening of the Blanc-Martel road which runs the 15 km of canyon that connects Point-Sublime to the Maline chalet.

-The Touring Club de France was the main financier of tourist development in the Verdon in the 1920s and 1930s.
-A plaque placed by the TCF at the end of the Baou footbridge while going down to the Samson corridor pays homage to Isidore Blanc.
-A man with multiple hats who died in a sidecar accident in 1933, the very day of his birthday.
+The Touring Club de France was the main financier of tourism development in the Verdon in the years 1920-1930.
+A plaque affixed by the TCF at the end of the Baou footbridge down to the Samson corridor pays homage to Isidore Blanc.
+A man in multiple hats who died in a sidecar accident in 1933, on his birthday.